Sale of Real Estate Nomination Form

 Is a new contract of sale necessary?

 The nomination process does not require a separate contract of sale.
-Instead, a sale of real estate nomination form is drafted and used to verify stamp duty with the State Revenue Office (SRO) and finalise the property transfer.
+Instead, a sale of real estate nomination form is drafted and used to verify and pay stamp duty with the State Revenue Office (SRO) and finalise the property transfer.

 For an off-the-plan contract of sale, the purchaser’s solicitor typically prepares the sale of real estate nomination form.